lab596/civiform/Development-standards.md

 Code in **Play controllers** should be limited to brokering interaction between the server's business logic systems and HTTP.
 Code in controllers should never directly implement business logic concerns and should instead delegate to classes specific to those purposes.
 One way to help think about this when writing controller code: if you're writing an HTTP handler that responds with HTML, factor out business logic classes so that implementing another handler that performs the same logic but responds with JSON benefits from high code re-use.

 Code in **ebean models** should be limited to brokering interaction between the server's business logic and the database.
 Code in models should never directly implement business logic concerns.

+## Bash scripts

+Bash scripts should conform to the [Google Bash style guide](https://google.github.io/styleguide/shellguide.html).
+The guide references a nice utility to help find issue and fix them at https://www.shellcheck.net/.

 ## Routing and controller methods